BgeeDB/bgee-unil/src/markdown/support/gtex.md

 In total, only 50% of samples were kept; these represent a high quality subset of GTEx.
 All these samples were re-annotated manually to specific Uberon anatomy and aging terms.

+The GTEx annotations can be browsed on our raw data interface: [Curated GTEx data in Bgee](https://annotations.bgee.org/experiment/SRP012682).

 ## GTEx data into Bgee

 All corresponding RNA-seq were reanalyzed in the Bgee pipeline, consistently with all other healthy RNA-seq from human and other species.
 These data are being made available both through the website, and through the [BgeeDB R package](https://bioconductor.org/packages/BgeeDB/) (with sensitive information hidden).

 ### GTEx data into our website

+- Annotations can be browsed on our raw data interface: [Curated GTEx data in Bgee](https://annotations.bgee.org/experiment/SRP012682).
-- Annotations can be retrieved from [RNA-Seq human experiments/libraries info](https://bgee.org/ftp/current/download/processed_expr_values/rna_seq/Homo_sapiens/Homo_sapiens_RNA-Seq_experiments_libraries.tar.gz).
+- Annotations can be downloaded from [RNA-Seq human experiments/libraries info](https://bgee.org/ftp/current/download/processed_expr_values/rna_seq/Homo_sapiens/Homo_sapiens_RNA-Seq_experiments_libraries.tar.gz).
 Experiment ID of GTEx is 'SRP012682'.
 - Processed expression values, from GTEx only, are available on our FTP ([download file](https://bgee.org/ftp/current/download/processed_expr_values/rna_seq/Homo_sapiens/Homo_sapiens_RNA-Seq_read_counts_TPM_FPKM_SRP012682.tsv.gz)).
   Gene expression calls are included into [human files](/download/gene-expression-calls?id=9606).
 - Each human gene page includes GTEx data if there is any (search a gene [here](/search/genes)).